Sukhothai Kingdom: Legacy

 The Silajaruek of Sukhothai are hundreds of stone inscriptions that form a historical record of the period.
-Among the most important inscriptions are the Ram Khamhaeng Inscription (also known as Inscription No. 1), Silajaruek Wat Srichum (an account on the history of the region itself and of Sri Lanka), and Silajaruek Wat Pamamuang (a politico-religious record of Loe Thai).
+Among the most important inscriptions are the Ram Khamhaeng Inscription (Inscription No. 1) and the Wat Si Chum Inscription, an account of the history of the region and of Sri Lanka.
+A third is the Wat Pa Mamuang inscription, a politico-religious record of Loe Thai.

 Mongkut (Rama IV) is considered the champion of Sukhothai narrative history due to his discovery of Inscription No. 1, the "first evidence" of the history of Sukhothai.
 Mongkut said that he found a "first stone inscription" in Sukhothai which told of heroic kings such as Ram Khamhaeng, the administrative system, and other developments in what was considered the "prosperous time" of the kingdom.
 The story of Sukhothai was incorporated into Thailand's "national history" in the late 19th century by Mongkut as a historical work presented to the British diplomatic mission.